JazzTap/jazztap.github.io/_posts/2022-7-21-tracklist.md

 <div class="float" markdown="1">

-your father and I,
+your father chose his family

-we had our duty,
+over his duty, knowing

-and then each other
+that I would not

 </div>
 </div>